martinResearch/openexr_numpy/README.md

 * can be installed with pip
 * does not require to setup any environment variable before any import
 * provides `imread` and `imwrite` functions that use NumPy arrays using an API similar to the ones used in opencv and imageio.
-* provides `read` and `write` functions that allow to save and load arbitrary number of channels with heterogenous data types.
+* provides `read` and `write` functions that allow to save and load arbitrary number of channels with heterogenous data types using dictionaries or NumPy structured arrays.

+Note: the package [pyexr](https://pypi.org/project/pyexr/)) is very similar to this project.
+It also aims at simplifying writing and reading EXR files by wrapping the OpenEXR package and provides very similar features and APIs.
+Note that is does not support NumPy structured arrays.

 ## Example usage